 The distance from the upper chest to the roots of the hair is 1/7.

-The distance from the nipples to the crown is exactly a quarter of the height.
+The distance from the nipples to the top of the head is exactly a quarter of the height.

-The greatest width of the shoulders is an eighth of the height.
+The greatest width of the shoulders is an eighth of height.

 The distance from the elbow to the fingertips is 1/5 of the height, from the elbow to the armpit is 1/8.